 Newcastle boasts a diversity of natural attractions offering ample opportunities for exploration and discovery.

+Is the green heart of Newcastle offering 182ha of natural bushland and a range of recreational features such as 10km of walking trails, picnic areas and wildlife exhibits.
 Be captivated by the native animals in this lush parkland overlooking the city.
 Featuring bushwalking trails, peaceful picnic settings, a diverse range of habitats and ecosystems and charming wildlife exhibits which are modern, spacious and allow close viewing of the animals.

 Glenrock State Conservation Area